-Age and cohort effects cannot be disentangled from cross-sectional data - that is, data from just one moment in time - because for a single year of data, age and cohort are exactly confounded.
+Age and cohort effects cannot be disentangled from cross-sectional data-that is, data from just one moment in time-because for a single year of data, age and cohort are exactly confounded.
 To determine whether the less punitive attitudes of young Americans were a product of age or cohort effects, I turned to the General Social Survey (GSS).
-I analyzed responses to two questions that have been asked in every survey year since 1984: one about whether government spends "too much, too little, or about the right amount" on law enforcement, and one about whether courts "deal too harshly or not harshly enough with criminals."
-In the multiple-regression analysis I present in Appendix Table 2, I include numeric age, birth cohort, and fixed effects for survey year to tease out the separate influences of age, cohort, and survey year on survey responses, along with a variety of demographic controls.
+I analyzed responses to two questions that have been asked in every survey year since 1984: one about whether government spends too much, too little, or about the right amount on law enforcement, and one about whether courts deal too harshly or not harshly enough with criminals.
+The multiple-regression analysis I present in Appendix Table 2, I include numeric age, birth cohort, and fixed effects for survey year to tease out the separate influences of age, cohort, and survey year on survey responses, along with a variety of demographic controls.

 This analysis reveals that birth cohort-not numeric age-shapes attitudes toward criminal justice.
-Numeric age has a near-zero association with the likelihood of a respondent reporting that the government spends "too little" on law
+Numeric age has a near-zero association with the likelihood of a respondent reporting that the government spends "too little" on law enforcement or the likelihood of a respondent reporting that the courts in their